robmadole/jig/docs/source/index.rst

     $ jig init .
     Git repository has been initialized for use with Jig.

+If you're curious, you can :ref:`see what this thing has done
+<development-plumbing>` to your repository.

-Jig uses plugins to do the real work.
-None are installed right now so let's add a bundle of plugins now.
+Jig uses "plugins" to do the real work.
+Your Jig config file (in :file:`.jig/plugins.cfg`) is empty which means you have none installed.

 ::

     $ jig plugin add http://github.com/robmadole/jig-plugins
     Added plugin pep8-checker in bundle jig-plugins to the repository.
+    Added plugin pyflakes in bundle jig-plugins to the repository.
+    Added plugin whitespace in bundle jig-plugins to the repository.
+    Added plugin whoops in bundle jig-plugins to the repository.

 Let's test our pep8-checker. `PEP8`_ is an endorsed style guide for writing Python code.
 Johann Rocholl `created a tool`_ that checks for compliance.